This is when your adventure begins, meeting the group at the airport and taking an overnight flight to Beijing.

 Beforehand: You will be sent a fundraising pack with great tips on how to meet your sponsorship target.
 We will be in touch regularly and will organise a briefing day where you’ll meet other trekkers and hear more about the challenge.

-During the trip: Your group will be accompanied by a doctor and trek leader, as well as a Marie Curie representative.
+During the trip: Your group will be accompanied by a qualified doctor and trek leader, as well as a Marie Curie representative.
 Local guides will escort the group along the route.
-Your luggage will be transported by vehicle to each camp.
+Your luggage will be transported to each night’s camp.

 Can I cover the cost of the trip myself?